I am Stephen D Covey, Futurist,

 and parlayed it into millions of dollars.
 His

-degrees are in business, mine is in physics.
+degrees were in business, mine is in physics.
 He

 plus my ramblings on the future and my web pages on rocks and